tms-martins/processing-androidExamples/README.md

 The sketches are organized into folders:
 + **Basic** - contains examples for a single functionality, which are easier to extend and combine
-+ **Utilities** - contains examples which can be useful for testing or improving your sketch
++ **Utility** - contains examples which can be useful for testing or improving the behaviour your sketch
 + **Basic** - contains examples combining different functionalities, as starting points for bigger sketches

 The basic examples include objects and methods to: